musango-willy/musango-willy/README.md

 - 👋 Hi, I’m @musango-willy
-- 👀 I’m interested in ...powerapps development and deployment
+- 👀 I’m interested in Software Engineering,Machine Learning,Data Science and andriod.
-- 🌱 I’m currently learning ...game of learners
+- 🌱 I’m currently learning at kabarak University studying BSc.
+IT
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Google,Microsoft ,Huawei and other great Tech companies.
-- 📫 How to reach me ...
+- 📫 How to reach me tel: 0790079618 email: musangowilly@gmail.com
+- connect eith me:

 <!---
 musango-willy/musango-willy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.